mtalha1012/munshi/README.md

 **Munshi keeps a lawyer's Google Calendar in sync with their cases' court hearing dates — automatically, once a day, in the background.**

-It's a Windows desktop app for lawyers practising in Punjab, Pakistan.
+It's a Windows desktop app for lawyers practising in Punjab, Pakistan (for now).
 You add a case once (its number and district); Munshi looks up the next hearing date on the [District Judiciary Punjab](https://dsjlahore.punjab.gov.pk) case-search site each day and makes sure a calendar event sits on that date — moving it when a hearing is adjourned, and putting it back if you delete it by accident.
+(Right now it supports only only one site.
+More will be added in the future)

 > Its one job is that you never miss a hearing, so the sync is designed to have no
 > silent holes: a case is either protected by a real calendar event, or it's